Asian Students Left Terrified After Racist Attack Over Coronavirus

 The two women, who declined to give their names due to fear of reprisal, said they were from countries in southern Asia.

-Both said they have been studying at the University of Melbourne for several months.
+Both said they have been studying at the university for several months.

+On Friday, the university released a statement condemning the incident as "disgusting and unprovoked" and said it was providing support to the students.

+"These senseless and vicious attacks on two young women must never be tolerated in our community," Vice-Chancellor Duncan Maskell said in a statement.

 "This is something nobody should experience," one of the students said.

-She claimed the group of women advanced on them, telling them to "get out" and yelling references to coronavirus.
+She claimed prior to the attack the group of women advanced on them, telling them to "get out" and yelling references to coronavirus.

 "One of them picked up a pipe or something solid, and threw it at my friend's head," one of the students claimed.